-All entering freshmen, as well as transferring students, are required to demonstrate competence in basic skills of reading and mathematics.
-Foreign language placement testing is required for placement into some French, German or Spanish classes.
+All entering freshmen, as well as transferring students, are required to demonstrate competence in mathematics.
+Language placement testing is also required for placement into certain language courses.

-Mathematics: Towson University requires all entering freshmen and most transfer students to take the online ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to ensure the best chance of success in an appropriate mathematics course.
+TU requires all entering freshmen and most transfer students to take the online ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to ensure the best chance of success in an appropriate mathematics course with the following exceptions:

-- If a chosen major has no specific mathematics requirement and the AP/transferred college level mathematics coursework satisfies Core 3 of Towson University's Core Curriculum, the student is exempt from taking ALEKS.
+- If a chosen major has no specific mathematics requirement and the AP/transferred college level mathematics course work satisfies Core 3 of TU's Core Curriculum, the student is exempt from taking ALEKS.

-- If transferred coursework either satisfies the specific mathematics course required of the major, or it satisfies the prerequisite course for mathematics requirements, the student is exempt from ALEKS.
+If AP/transferred course work either satisfies the specific mathematics course required of the major, or it satisfies the prerequisite course for mathematics requirements, the student is exempt from ALEKS.

 For more information and access, go to the Mathematics Placement Test website.

-Foreign Languages: Students wishing to enroll in Spanish classes at the 100 or 200 level as well as in 301 who do not already have college credit for the language must take the online placement test administered by the Foreign Languages Department.
+Students wishing to enroll in Spanish courses including SPAN 101, who do not already have college credit for the language must take the online placement test administered by the Department of Languages, Literatures and Cultures.
 The link to the placement test can be found on the department website.

 Language placement testing is also recommended for placement into French, German, Italian and Russian courses.
 All students wishing to begin American Sign Language (ASL) courses above the ASL I level must contact the Department of Languages, Literatures and Cultures for the ASL screening.

 All students with previous knowledge of the language they intend to study should contact the Department of Languages, Literatures and Cultures to obtain appropriate course placement.